Online ACLS Course

 Stroke is one of the leading causes of deaths in the United States.
-Approximately 700,000 people suffer from acute stroke medical emergencies every year in the US and 1 in 15 deaths are stroke related.
+Over 700,000 people suffer from acute stroke medical emergencies every year in the US and 1/6 cardiovascular deaths are stroke related.
 Early detection of stroke is vital as IV fibrinolytic treatment needs to be administered within 3 hours of the onset of symptoms.
 Understanding the signs and symptoms of stroke and speed of response is vital in not only saving a life, but also maintaining quality of life of an individual.
 Stroke occurs due to insufficient blood supply to the parts of the brain.

 Adequate stroke care involves reducing brain injury and increasing chance of patient’s survival and recovery.
 According to the American Heart Association there are 8D’s of stroke care which are important in diagnosis and treatment of a stroke.